Ever feel like you’re all alone out there in the big scary world of learning a new language?

 It’s easy to get discouraged when your language learning isn’t progressing along perfectly according to plan, but don’t give up—there are plenty of bloggers out there who are living the struggle with you, and they’re writing about it as they go!

-Here are 13 of the best blogs on the Internet for powering up your language learning game and reminding you that you’re not alone in your linguistic struggles.
+Here are 12 of the best language learning blogs on the Internet for powering up your language learning game and reminding you that you’re not alone in your linguistic struggles.

 1. Comical language learning: Itchy Feet